UniversityofBrighton/odak/2022/keynote.md

 year: 2022
 ---

-<h1 align="center" style="color:#64548C;"> Keynote Speakers </h1>
+<h1 align="center" style="color:#64548C;"> Invited Speakers </h1>
-Our Keynote Speakers will present the latest research on Open Data and related applications.
+Our invited speakers will present the latest research on Open Data, and related applications in Cultural Heritage and Public Administration.
+They complement our technical research presentations by exploring the issues when deploying Open Data with practitioners and citizens across various European countries including UK, Germany and Italy.
 ## Vittorio Scarano

 ![Vittorio](https://docenti.unisa.it/uploads/rescue/foto/001717.jpg){: width="350px"}